lindleyw/autonav/readme.txt

 The "nothumb" parameter suppresses the "missing image" error message for posts that do not have thumbnails.

+To display posts not in a certain category, use the category's slug as
+follows:

+    [autonav display="posts,list,title,nothumb"
+    postid="category__not_in:desserts"]

+You can use multiple category IDs or slugs with the three modifiers category__in (posts in any of the categories), category__and (only posts which must be in all the categories listed), or category__not_in (posts which must not be in any of the categories listed).
+This lists posts that are in either the 'desserts' or the 'sweets' categories:

+    [autonav display="posts,list,title,nothumb"
+    postid="category__in:desserts,sweets"]

 = Only the first five posts get displayed. =